sokra/items-store/README.md

 #### `capture(fn, onUpdate)`

-Calls `fn` (`function(getItem, getItemInfo)`) and starts listening to item updates (if not already listening). `onUpdate` is called when an item was updated.
+Calls `fn` (`function(addDependency)`) and starts listening to item updates (if not already listening). `onUpdate` is called when an item was updated.
 Calling this method also stops listening to items that are no longer referenced by the `fn`.

-The provided function `getItem(Store, id)` reads an item from a store.
-The provided function `getItemInfo(Store, id)` reads item information from a store.
+The provided function `addDependency(Store, id)` tell the fetcher that the `fn` used `Store` to read an item `id`.
+You must call it for each item read.
+You must not write to stores.

 #### `close()`